What is a CCJ and how does it impact me?

 A CCJ, or County Court Judgment, can affect your credit report.
 Find out more about CCJs, how to manage them, and how Lowell can help with a CCJ in your name.

-If you have a County Court Judgement (CCJ) registered against you because of an unpaid debt with Lowell, or if you've received letters which refer to potential legal action, you might be feeling worried, but we wanted to provide some information that may help.
+If you have a County Court Judgment (CCJ) registered against you because of an unpaid debt with Lowell, or if you've received letters which refer to potential legal action, you might be feeling worried, but we wanted to provide some information that may help.

 We have created this easy guide to explain what a CCJ is, how it can impact you and how long it can remain on your credit file.